matplotlib/matplotlib/doc/users/event_handling.rst

     ``mouseevent`` the mouse event that generate the pick event.
-The mouse event in turn has attributes like ``x`` and ``y`` (the coords in display space, eg pixels from left, bottom) and xdata, ydata (the coords in data space).
+The mouse event in turn has attributes like ``x`` and ``y`` (the coords in display space, e.g., pixels from left, bottom) and xdata, ydata (the coords in data space).
 Additionally, you can get information about which buttons were pressed, which keys were pressed, which :class:`~matplotlib.axes.Axes` the mouse is over,